Welcome to Channel The Beacon, Inc.

 Diagnostic eligibility criteria and special needs populations served: Intellectual Disability, Developmental Disability, Autism Spectrum Disorder, Traumatic Brain Injury, Spinal Cord Injury, Serious and Persistent Mental Illness, Elderly Citizens (65+ y/o), At-Risk Children, and Disabled Veterans.

 Currently serving Coastal and Eastern South Carolina (Charleston, Berkeley, Dorchester, Orangeburg, Calhoun, Lexington, Richland, Colleton, and Bamberg counties).

 Referrals accepted from service provider agencies, medical practices, doctor offices, clinics, public housing authorities, social service agencies, governmental agencies, schools, and other organizations serving individuals living with disabilities.
 A care coordinator will contact applicants to determine eligibility for services.
 Eligible applicants will receive an appointment to begin the service process.

 Payment is expected at time of service.
 Service recipients with insurances must pay the co-payment or co-insurance amount as required by their insurance company.
-Service recipients without health care coverage AND whose annualized household income meet criteria for federal poverty guidelines (i.e. 1-person; at or below $11,720) are expected to pay a nominal fee of $10/service contact.
-Service recipients who are not able to pay the requested nominal fee may apply for a service waiver through Light House Relief Funds to cover the cost of services provided.
+Service recipients without health care coverage AND whose annualized household income meet criteria for federal poverty guidelines (i.e. 1-person; at or below $11,720) may apply for a service waiver through Light House Relief Funds to cover the cost of some or all services provided.